Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 38.

 CE: Meteorites have the oldest known radiometric ages in the solar system, so meteorites must have evolved first.
-This is how we know the earth evolved from meteorites and the solar system began 4.5 billion years ago.
+This is how we know the Earth evolved from meteorites and the solar system began 4.5-billion years ago.

 [Response: How can gas and dust compact themselves into dense black rocks (asteroids and meteoroids) in the weightlessness of space?
-See “The Origin of Asteroids and Meteoroids” on pages 322–348.]
+See “The Origin of Asteroids and Meteoroids” on pages 349– 374.]

 39.

 HP: Accelerated radioactive decay began at the onset of the flood, not only in the fluttering crust but in the pounding and crushing of pillars.
-As explained on page 324, iron was a common element in pillar tips.
+As explained on page 351, iron was a common element in pillar tips.
 During the electrical discharges, bremsstrahlung radiation produced a sea of neutrons throughout the crust.
 Those neutrons converted some stable iron (54Fe, 56Fe, 57Fe, and 58Fe) into 60Fe which, because of accelerated decay, quickly became 60Ni.
-Days later, pillar fragments were launched from earth; some became meteorites.
+Days later, pillar fragments were launched from Earth; some became meteorites.

 40.

 CE: Iron was produced inside stars.
 A relatively few stars were so massive that they exploded as supernovas and expelled that iron as a gas into interstellar space.
 A few ten-millionths of that iron was 60Fe.
 Before the 60Fe could decay, some must have cooled and merged into dense rocks and crystallized.
-One of those supernovas had to be “stunningly close” to our solar system for the Sun to capture those rocks so they could later fall to earth as meteorites.127
+One of those supernovas had to be “stunningly close” to our solar system for the Sun to capture those rocks so they could later fall to Earth as meteorites.144

-[Response: How does gas from a supernova explosion, expanding at almost 20,000 miles per second, quickly merge126 into dense rocks drifting in the vacuum of space?
+[Response: How does gas from a supernova explosion, expanding at almost 20,000 miles per second, quickly merge143 into dense rocks drifting in the vacuum of space?
 Why did a “stunningly close” supernova not distort, burn, or destroy our solar system?
 Why can’t we see that nearby supernova’s remnant?]

-Deuterium (2H).
-How did deuterium (heavy hydrogen) form, and why is its concentration in comets twice as great as in earth’s oceans and 20–100 times greater than in interstellar space and the solar system as a whole?
+Deuterium ( 2H).
+How did deuterium (heavy hydrogen) form, and why is its concentration in comets twice as great as in Earth’s oceans and 20–100 times greater than in interstellar space and the solar system as a whole?

 41.